google/jsonapi/README.md

 var blogs []*Blog
 ```

-you will need to interate over the slice of `Blog` pointers and append
+you will need to iterate over the slice of `Blog` pointers and append
 them to an interface array, like,

 ```go